The Benefits of a Fixed Asset Register

 - Forecasting profits and cash flow regarding maintenance of assets, upgrading assets and replacement of assets

 - In order to obtain finance or at least the most finance possible to grow your business, financiers will generally require an up to date assets register

 - Used as a tool to stay on top of and try to prevent theft of assets

 - Succession/business exit planning and determining your business true value

 Rarely will business owners be able to list every fixed asset they hold and there written down value especially the small ones, nor is there a need too, provided a fixed asset register is maintained.
-We encourage our clients to review their fixed asset registers as a minimum on an annual basis’ to ensure they are reporting their assets accurately, maximising their deductions as far as obsolete or scrapped assets and maximising their business valuation.
+It is encouraged to review registers on an annual basis as a minimum to ensure they are reporting their assets accurately, maximising their deductions as far as obsolete or scrapped assets and maximising their business valuation.